 Summary Compensation Table.
-The following Summary Compensation Table sets forth certain information regarding compensation paid or accrued by the Company with respect to the Chief Executive Officer, the Chief Financial Officer, the Executive Vice President of Business Development & Direct-to-Consumer, the Executive Vice President and Director of Store Development and the Chief Executive Officer of the Rochester division (collectively, the "Named Executive Officers"), for fiscal 2005 and for the fiscal years ended January 29, 2005 ("fiscal 2004") and January 31, 2004 ("fiscal 2003").
+The following Summary Compensation Table sets forth certain information regarding compensation paid or accrued by us with respect to the Chief Executive Officer, the Chief Financial Officer/Chief Operating Officer, the Executive Vice President and Chief Merchandising Officer, the Senior Vice President and Chief Information Officer, the Senior Vice President of Human Resources, and the Former Executive Vice President of Business Development & Direct-to-Consumer (collectively, the "Named Executive Officers"), for fiscal 2007.